decant09/bokeh/README.md

 The website is composed primarily of four main pages, the landing page, the post list pages, the post detail page and the profile page.
 To allow users to interact with the website there are links to the pages that allow users to post content, update or delete content, post comments and delete comments.
 In addition there are also authorization pages to allow users to register, login and logout.
 As the website is built using the Django framework there is an admin page which authorized users can access.
 ### Landing Page
 - The home page contains a navigation bar at the top of the page which contains the website logo and navigation links.
 The navigation links are compressed into a dropdown menu on mobile devices.
+- The navigation links change depending on whether a user is logged in.
 - There is a footer which credits myself as the designer of the website and a link to my GitHub profile.
 - The navigation bar and footer are features which are carried across all areas of the website.
 - The main body of the landing page contains a brief statement as to what the purpose of the website is and below this there is a call to action button labeled "Explore" which takes you to the feed, also known as the post list page.